 Defects of segmentation

 The choice of treatment depends on the magnitude of the deformity and whether correction is desired.
-If discovered early, defects of segmentation can be treated with a posterior fusion, which should include the entire kyphosis, as well as one vertebra that is cephalad to the lesion and one that is caudad to it.
+If discovered early, defects of segmentation can be treated with a posterior fusion, which should include the entire kyphosis along with one vertebra that is cephalad to the lesion and one that is caudad to it.
 Because the deformity is rigid, instrumentation is not used unless the congenital kyphosis is part of a longer kyphosis that requires treatment and fusion.

 When the kyphosis presents later with a significant deformity that requires correction, the combined approach is best, with multiple osteotomies of the anterior bar of the bone followed by posterior fusion.
 For larger patients, compression instrumentation is desirable.
 If the patient is too small for instrumentation, hyperextension casting is needed to maintain the correction until the area of the arthrodesis has fused.

 The main goal of treatment is prevention of paraplegia.
 If the defect is detected early, when the patient is younger than 5 years and when less than 50° of the kyphosis is yet present, posterior fusion alone will produce a desired outcome.

 Postoperatively, the child is placed in a hyperextension cast and is kept nonambulatory for 3-4 months.
 In patients younger than 18 months or in those in whom a pseudoarthrosis is detected, a repeat posterior procedure is performed to reinforce the fusion or to repair the pseudoarthrosis.
 To achieve a good result, it generally is recommended that routine exploration and graft augmentation be performed at 4-6 months so that a thick fusion can be obtained.